Trusted WordPress tutorials, when you need them most.

 See our step-by-step WordPress installation tutorial if you need help.

-Important: Since you are going to make some serious changes to your WordPress multisite, it is necessary to create a complete WordPress backup before you do anything else.
+Important: Before you make any big changes to your WordPress multisite, you must create a complete WordPress backup.

-Now that everything is set up let’s move a site from the WordPress multisite network to its single install.
+Now that everything is set up, let’s move a site from the WordPress multisite network to a single installation.

 Step 2: Exporting a Single Site in WordPress Multisite Network